Margaret Hebblethwaite tells the legend behind Iguazú Falls and how they came to be.Read more...

 Paraguay - Heath and safety

-Needless to say, travel insurance is important in the developing world, to cover for health problems, as well as for accidents, theft, loss of luggage and mishaps generally.
+Travel insurance is important in the developing world, to cover for health problems (including flying you home if that is advised), as well as for accidents, theft, loss of luggage and mishaps generally.
 It is also recommended to carry a written note of your blood group with you – it is standard for Paraguayans to have this information shown on their driving licences – and also written information about any health condition you may have (eg: diabetes) and any medicines you need to take regularly.

 Travel clinics and health information